San Diego Theft Crimes Lawyer

 The unavoidable truth is that everyone makes mistakes.
 At the law firm of George H. Ramos, Jr. & Associates, our experienced San Diego theft crimes attorney is dedicated to ensuring that such mistakes do not dictate your future.
 Both a powerful negotiator and a seasoned, aggressive trial attorney, George H. Ramos, Jr. possesses the tools, knowledge, and experience necessary to ensure clients get the effective representation they deserve.

-At George H. Ramos, Jr. & Associates, we start negotiations with the prosecution immediately.
+At George H. Ramos, Jr. & Associates, our San Diego theft crimes lawyer starts negotiations with the prosecution immediately.
 If you’ve been arrested for theft, a white collar crime such as tax evasion or embezzlement, or another financial or property crime, we may be able to help you escape being charged, convicted, and penalized with jail time or probation.
 As a former prosecutor, with over 20 year’s combined experience in criminal law, San Diego theft crimes attorney George H. Ramos, Jr. is well versed in how prosecutors operate and knows exactly how to exploit weaknesses in the case brought against you.

 Potential criminal penalties for many theft crimes are harsh.
 As crimes of moral turpitude, the collateral consequences of certain convictions can be devastating.
 Avoid the severity of a theft crimes conviction with dedicated and experienced representation.
 Contact George H. Ramos, Jr. & Associates to schedule a free consultation with a San Diego theft crimes attorney today.